Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 ## Attacking

 To attack, test the relevant skill with any attribute against an opponent of your choice.
+You may attack as a group.

 If you achieved more effort than your opponent, depending on the type of conflict, you inflict your margin of effort as either an injury or misfortune to your opponent.

 Anyone may help their teammates defend as a group when one of their allies is attacked, but they can only do so, if they are not themselves attacked.
 To keep an opponent from protecting one of their allies, have one of your teammates attack and occupy them.

 Should you not have an empty injury box to absorb an injury you suffered during a gauntlet, and you spend Favor to gain a new trait (see [The Door of Death](injury-&-misfortune#the-door-of-death)), you must immediately choose one of the following two options: